ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 Despite the changes done to reduce the algorithm's execution time, the implemented procedures to solve the free water elimination DTI model have comparable performance in terms of accuracy to the original methods described by Hoy and colleagues [@Hoy2014-lk].
-Based on similar Monte Carlo simulations with the same SNR used in the original article, our results confirmed that the free water elimination DTI model is able to remove confounding effects of fast diffusion for typical FA values of brain white matter.
+Based on similar simulations used in the original article, our results confirmed that the free water elimination DTI model is able to remove confounding effects of fast diffusion for typical FA values of brain white matter.
 Similarly to what was reported by Hoy and colleagues, the proposed procedures seem to generate biased values of FA for free water volume fractions near 1.
 Nevertheless, our results confirm that these problematic cases correspond to regions that are not typically of interest in neuroimaging analysis (voxels associated with cerebral ventricles) and might be removed by excluding voxels with measured volume fractions above a reasonable threshold such as 0.7.
+This this study, it was also confirmed that for a fixed scanning time the fwDTI model fitting has a better performance when data is acquired for 32 diffusion gradient directions distributed along two b-values of 500 and 1500 $s/mm^{2}$.

 # Author Contributions